 Disclaimer: Everything recognizable, including the words in bold taken directly from the books, belongs to J.K.
 Rowling and associates.
 No Copy Right Infringement is meant.
-Note: I had this posted elsewhere, but then realized I put it under the wrong name.
-Yes, I truly am that ditzy at times.
-But now it's at the rightful place.

 "Most people are other people.
 Their thoughts are someone else's opinions, their lives a mimicry, their passions a quotation."